Model Bundles

 Model bundles are containers for your external model artifacts, making it easy to deploy models trained outside the OICM platform.
 See the GitHub Examples for sample configurations using common ML libraries.

-Selecting a model bundle takes you to an overview page where you can:
+Creating a new model bundle or selecting a model bundle takes you to the overview page where you can:

-- Upload inference code or artifacts (pickle files, training scripts,
+- Upload inference code or artifacts (pickle files, Python scripts,

 In the Settings tab, you can update or delete your model bundle as needed.